Hunting with Wazuh: Adding Context

 What we are doing here is telling Filebeat to stop reading /var/ossec/logs/alerts/alerts.json, thereby discontinuing the writing of documents to the wazuh-alerts-* index pattern.

-This doesn't effect any behavior on the Wazuh side, it just stops Filebeat from reading the file and writing to Elasticsearch.
+Again, this doesn't effect any behavior on the Wazuh side, it just stops Filebeat from reading the file and writing to Wazuh Indexer.
 So, if you want to re-enable this module, just edit the /etc/filebeat/filebeat.yml file again and enabled the alerts module.

 What About Old Alerts Indices?

-If you log into Kibana, you'll still see the wazuh-alerts-* index pattern.
-Your old documents will still exist in Elasticsearch.
-However, no new documents will be written to Elasticsearch.
+If you log into Wazuh Dashboards, you'll still see the wazuh-alerts-* index pattern.
+Your old documents will still exist.
+However, no new documents will be written to the wazuh-alerts-* index pattern.

 If you don't already have an Index Management Policy to trim your old indices, I'd encourage you to do so.
 I've written an article about that here: